yochaigal/cairn/cairn-srd.md

 The attacker rolls their weapon die and subtracts the target's armor, then deals the remaining total to their opponent's HP.
 Unarmed attacks always do 1d4 damage.

 **Example:** _The Wood Troll roars, swinging its club at Bea, who has 5 HP.
 The club does 1d10 damage and the Warden rolls a 4.
 They subtract 1 to account for Bea's leather armor, leaving Bea with 2 HP remaining_.

+**Critical Damage**
+Damage that reduces a target's HP below zero decreases a target's STR by the amount remaining.
+They must then make a STR save to avoid **critical damage**.
+Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.

+Any PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
+If given aid and rest, they will stabilize.
+If left untreated, they die within the hour.

+**Ability Score Loss**
+If a PC's STR is reduced to 0, they die.
+If their DEX is reduced to 0, they are paralyzed.
+If their WIL is reduced to 0, they are delirious.
+Complete DEX and WIL loss renders the character unable to act until they are restored through extended rest or by extraordinary means.

+**Scars**
+When damage to a PC reduces their HP to exactly 0, they are sometimes changed irrevocably.
+See the **Scars** for more.

 **Multiple Attackers**
 If multiple attackers target the same foe, roll all damage dice and keep the single highest result.